TD2009/Computer-Vision-Projects/README.md

 Index, middle, ring and pinky up to scroll down

 #minecraft_Movements
-Controls your minecraft character
-Index finger on your right hand controls the way you look Left hand controls all other controls.
-Soon to be added
+Lift only index finger on your right hand to control the way you look Left hand controls all other controls.
+I'm adding more gestures to move your character and fully play the game.
+IMPORTANT: Might not work in some versions due to backend issues.
+Works in Java edition, maybe in Bedrock edition I'll try to figure out ways so that you can play in any version.

 #Fruit Ninja
 Lift your index finger up and your cursor will follow it.
 Use this to cut fruits!